Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 `alluxio.worker.evictor.class` property.
 After compiling the class to a JAR file, the JAR file needs to be accessible and added to the Alluxio worker's java classpath.

-## Managing Data Lifetime in Alluxio
+## Managing Data Lifecycle in Alluxio

 Users should understanding the following concepts to properly utilize available resources: